razorpay/blade/packages/blade/src/components/Table/_decisions/decisions.md

 ```

 ### API Design Decisions
-> You can skip this section if you are not interested in the API design process and want to directly refer to the [Final API](#api)
+> You can skip this section and go to [Table Library Evaluation](#table-library-evaluation) if you are not interested in the API design process.
+The [Final API](#api) has already been documented above.
 > The decision was made to go ahead with Composable API after consulting with the frontend leads

 While evaluating what kind of API we want for our table, we discovered 2 approaches: